 A cat with moderate heatstroke (body temperature from 104 to 106F) can recover within an hour if given prompt first aid and veterinary care (normal body temperature is 99.5-102.5F).
 Severe heatstroke (body temperature over 106F) can be deadly and immediate veterinary assistance is needed.

 If you believe that your cat is suffering from heat stroke, you must first take immediate measures to cool her down.
 Move her to a cool area, apply wet cold towels or immerse in cold water.
 Apply ice packs to the head.

 Remove the cat from the hot area immediately.
 Prior to taking him to your veterinarian, lower his temperature by wetting him thoroughly with lukewarm water, then increase air movement around him with a fan.
 CAUTION: Using very cold water can actually be counterproductive.
 Cooling too quickly and especially allowing his body temperature to become too low can cause other life-threatening medical conditions.
 The rectal temperature should be checked every 5 minutes.
 Once the body temperature is 103F, the cooling measures should be stopped and the cat should be dried thoroughly and covered so he does not continue to lose heat.
 Even if the cat appears to be recovering, take him to your veterinarian as soon as possible.
 He should still be examined since he may be dehydrated or have other complications.

 Allow free access to water or a children’s rehydrating solution if the cat can drink on his own.
 Do not try to force-feed cold water; the cat may inhale it or choke.

 Keep in mind that cats who suffer from heatstroke once increase their risk for getting it again and steps must be taken to prevent it on hot, humid days.
-Snub-nosed breeds (like Persians and Himalayans) are especially vulnerable.
+Snub-nosed or brachycephalic cat breeds (like Persians and Himalayans) are especially vulnerable.